Lithium-ion battery: Performance

 Performance of manufactured batteries has improved over time.
 For example, from 1991 to 2005 the energy capacity per price of lithium-ion batteries improved more than ten-fold, from 0.3 W·h per dollar to over 3 W·h per dollar.
 In the period from 2011 to 2017, progress has averaged 7.5% annually.

-Overall, between 1991 and 2018, prices for all types of lithium-ion cells (in dollars per kWh) fell approximately 97%.
-Over the same time period, energy density more than tripled.
+Overall, between 1991 and 2024, prices for all types of lithium-ion cells (in dollars per kWh) fell approximately 99%.
+From 1991 to 2018, energy density more than tripled.
 Efforts to increase energy density contributed significantly to cost reduction.
-Energy density can also be increased by improvements in the chemistry if the cell, for instance, by full or partial replacement of graphite with silicon.
-Silicon anodes enhanced with graphene nanotubes to eliminate the premature degradation of silicon open the door to reaching record-breaking battery energy density of up to 350 Wh/kg and lowering EV prices to be competitive with ICEs.
+Energy density can also be increased by improvements in the chemistry of the cell, for instance, by full or partial replacement of graphite with silicon.
+Silicon anodes enhanced with graphene nanotubes to eliminate the premature degradation of silicon allow for record-breaking battery energy density of up to 350 Wh/kg and lowering EV prices to be competitive with ICEs.

 Differently sized cells of the same format (shape) with the same chemistry may have different energy densities.
 Jelly roll cells usually have a higher energy density than coin or prismatic cells of the same Ah, because of a tighter/compresses packing of the cell layers.
 Among cylindrical cells, those with a larger size have a larger energy density, albeit the exact value strongly depends on the thickness of the electrode layers.
 The disadvantage of large cells is decrease of the heat transfer from the cell to its surroundings.